Raul789/NeuralSense/README.md

 - **Image Classification & Sorting**: The system classifies MRI images and sorts them into directories based on their predicted labels for 'tumor' or 'non-tumor'.

 ![Running Data](img/running.png)

+## License

+Copyright (c) 2025 Turc Raul

+All rights reserved.
+This project is for educational purposes only and may not be reused or redistributed without explicit permission.